Oracle revenue rises 3.5 percent on strong growth in cloud

 In 2008, Ellison called cloud computing "complete gibberish," but in recent years, the company has tried to catch up by making a string of acquisitions.

-Hurd cited several new customers for Oracle's cloud business, including Siemens (SIEGn.DE), Honeywell International Inc (HON.N), and Johnson & Johnson (JNJ.N).
+Hurd cited several new customers for Oracle's cloud business, including Siemens, Honeywell International Inc, and Johnson & Johnson.

 Nevertheless, "the company has some "wood to chop" in 2015 to accelerate top-line growth as its bread and butter database business remains under pressure," said Daniel Ives, an analyst at FBR Capital Markets.